UNT breaks ground on new golf practice facility

 The venue will be named after longtime UNT donor Bruzzy Westheimer, who donated $1.5 million toward construction costs.

-The facility will cover 16.5 acres on what was the Eagle Point Golf Course and include a 5,000-foot building.
-The facility will house coaches' offices, men's and women's locker rooms, a virtual putting green, study area, nutrition station and a players' lounge.
+The facility will cover 16.5 acres on what was the Eagle Point Golf Course and include a 5,000-square-foot building.
+The venue will house coaches’ offices, men’s and women’s locker rooms, a virtual putting green, study area, nutrition station and a players’ lounge.

 UNT has not had a home golf facility since the school shut down the Eagle Point course in 2003.
 UNT has built a host of venues on the land where the course was located, including the North Texas Athletic Center and Apogee Stadium.